Hospitality and Hosting–How We Built and Nurture Community

 Let’s be real for a second.
 The ability to try new recipes, bake fresh bread, learn about pasta, canning, knitting, sewing, gardening, entertaining and countless other things all come down fundamentally to privilege.
 The privilege of time, access to resources, or both.
 I’m at a season in life where I have more time; I no longer have colicky babies, terrible-two’s toddlers, or full-time employment.
 I have the PRIVILEDGE of time in a way I did not have in the past, so I can devote it to experimenting and learning.
 Likewise, I have the resources or access to resources to learn, reliable sourcing to fresh, quality food, and ready transportation.
 Many people do not.

 So, what’s my point here?
 I think when I talk about the value of growing in homemaking skills to ME, I never want to insinuate that it has some warped universal intrinsic moral value.
 If we romanticize “old-fashioned,” or elevate “handmade” in such a way that we are alienating others or creating a one-right-way mentality, we’ve missed the forest for the trees.
-To me, homemaking means cultivating a relatively happy, reasonably healthy, personably hospitable place you where you want to be and to share with your peeps.
+To me, homemaking means cultivating a relatively happy, reasonably healthy, personably hospitable place where you want to be and to share with your peeps.
 To cast any homemaking endeavor as an all-or-nothing, good/bad thing means that we are probably missing the point entirely.

 So, now that I’m off my soapbox, I want to recap some of my efforts so far, and what’s on the horizon.
 This year, I’ve tackled my sourdough phobia, and it’s going fantastic.
 Don’t get me wrong, I’ve experienced quite a few abject failures, but I learned something new each time.
 Once I got into the grove, I’ve worked bread baking into my weekly routine and let’s just say, the others in this household are quite happy with this.